-(A) This order announces a plan to reimpose all deadlines and other time schedules and filing requirements (referred to collectively herein as "deadlines") that are imposed on litigants by statutes, rules, regulations, or court orders in civil and criminal cases and administrative actions and that have been suspended, tolled, extended, or otherwise relieved by the March 14, 2020 Order Declaring Statewide Judicial Emergency, and this Court's prior Order Declaring Judicial Emergency, as extended, on the following schedule and with the following exceptions and conditions:

-(1) Consistent with Section I above, deadlines for jury trial proceedings (including statutory speedy trial demands), deadlines for grand jury proceedings, and deadlines calculated by reference to the date of a civil or criminal jury trial or grand jury proceeding shall remain suspended and tolled.
+- (A) As announced in the June 12 extension order, this order hereby reimposes all deadlines and other time schedules and filing requirements (referred to collectively herein as "deadlines") that are imposed on litigants by statutes, rules, regulations, or court orders in civil and criminal cases and administrative actions and that have been suspended, tolled, extended, or otherwise relieved by the March 14, 2020 Order Declaring Statewide Judicial Emergency, as extended, on the following schedule and with the following exceptions and conditions: - (1) Consistent with Section I above, deadlines for jury trial proceedings (including statutory speedy trial demands), deadlines for grand jury proceedings, and deadlines calculated by reference to the date of a civil or criminal jury trial or grand jury proceeding shall remain suspended and tolled.
+This provision does not apply to deadlines calculated by reference to the date of non-jury (bench) trials.
+Until grand jury proceedings are generally authorized, statutes of limitation in criminal cases shall also remain tolled.